-On Monday, January 21, 2019, Friends School of Baltimore will gather and send hundreds of students, faculty, and alumni into the community in support of MLK Day of Service.
+On Monday, January 20, 2020, Friends School of Baltimore will gather and send hundreds of students, faculty, and alumni into the community in support of MLK Day of Service.
 On this day we join one another to reflect on the principles of nonviolent social change and racial equality by serving our greater community.
-Activities are both on-campus and at sites such as Believe in Tomorrow Children’s House, Baltimore Hunger Project, Art with a Heart, Helping Up Mission, Our Daily Bread, The Baltimore Station, Paul’s Place, Moveable Feast, Broadmead and The Book Thing.
-Our guest speakers at the Welcome Breakfast will be Executive Director Kenneth Morrison from DewMore Baltimore
+Activities are both on-campus and at sites such as Believe in Tomorrow Children’s House, Baltimore Hunger Project, Art with a Heart, Helping Up Mission, Our Daily Bread, The Baltimore Station, Paul’s Place, Moveable Feast, Broadmead and the Maryland Book Bank.
+Letrice Gant

 We are happy to welcome over 20 Thread

 students, family members, and AmeriCorps members to this year’s Friends MLK Day of Service.
-Thread’s community will participate in activities alongside Friends School community members.
+Thread’s community will participate in making casseroles for Our Daily Bread alongside Friends School community members.
 Thread engages underperforming high school students confronting significant barriers outside of the classroom by providing each one with a family of committed volunteers and increased access to community resources.
 Thread believes relationships have the power to foster student’s academic advancement and personal growth into self-motivated, resilient, and responsible citizens.

 “We are excited to continue to focus on working together in Baltimore communities in support of the holiday’s national mission to empower individuals, strengthen communities, bridge barriers, create solutions to social problems, and move us closer to Dr. King's vision of a ‘Beloved Community,' " say this year’s parent coordinators Jennifer Taylor

 .
 "We have volunteer spots available in a variety of activities and are confident that they will all fill up as they have in past years."